 The effects of Light Pollution are felt locally and globally by all living beings on our planet.
-It deprives us not only of our natural right to enjoy the night sky, waste energy, and degrade urban living.
+It does more than deprive us of our natural right to enjoy the night sky, waste energy, and degrade urban living.
 Light Pollution profoundly harms the natural environment in numerous ways, most significantly by universal disruption of Circadian Biology.

 The Victoria Centre has joined a global initiative to reduce the adverse impacts of light pollution on human health and safety, wildlife, and the environment.
 Public education and participation are essential for success.